dbuscombe-usgs/doodle_labeller/README.md

 The title of the window is the label that will be associated with the pixels you draw on, by holding down the left mouse button.

-* After you are done with label press `escape` (Esc key, usually the top left corner on your keyboard).
+* After you are done with label (or if you need to skip a class because it is not present in the current tile) press `escape` (Esc key, usually the top left corner on your keyboard).
-* You can increase and decrease the brush width with `+ / -` keys.
+* You can increase and decrease the brush width with (number) `1 / 2` keys.
 * You can also undo a mistake with the `z` key.
 * Use s to skip forward a square (note that this will not record any labels done on the current square - this feature is for squares with no labels to make)
 * Use b to go back a square
-* Use number keys to switch label

 If your mouse has a scroll wheel, you can use that to zoom in and out.
 Other navigation options (zoom, pan, etc) are available with a right mouse click.